HubTou/b2bt/README.md

 To mitigate the risks, the utility will:
 * Warn you if you are using a privileged account and advise you not to do so.
 * Show you every command to be executed and ask for prior confirmation.

-We also use the standard Python [xml.dom.minidom](https://docs.python.org/3/library/xml.dom.minidom.html) library which is known to be [vulnerable to several XML attacks](https://pypi.org/project/defusedxml/).

 Visual inspection of the XML files to process is recommended, and useful anyway if you are rewriting an existing command.